flumebase/flumebase/README.txt

 from source.
 FlumeBase is licensed to you under the terms of the Apache Software License version 2.0.
 See the LICENSE.txt and NOTICE.txt files for more specific information about this license.

-FlumeBase's home is at http://www.flumebase.org.
-Documentation, releases, announcements, etc. will be posted there.
-Check out the FlumeBase Developer Blog at http://blog.flumebase.org, too.

 The development home is at http://github.com/flumebase/flumebase.
 See this site for the most recent source code, wiki, and other